-Fear transcends desire Every tourist that responded to any of the three scenarios saying they will not travel claimed feeling unsafe as the overarching reason why.
+Fear transcends desire Every tourist that has responded to any of the three scenarios answereing that they will not travel, remarked that feeling unsafe was the overarching reason why.
 Fear of catching the virus takes precedent over the desire to travel for leisure purposes.
 This dynamic becomes the ultimate challenge for tourists and destinations.
 However, we do not foresee this effect lasting long.